2bttns/2bttns/README.md

 Remember to consult the full 2bttns License 1.0 for complete details and accurate information.

 ## Contributing 🌍
+We're building 2bttns out in the open.
 We welcome contributions from the community to improve and enhance 2bttns.
 If you have any bug fixes, feature requests, or suggestions, please open an issue or submit a pull request to the [2bttns GitHub repository](https://github.com/2bttns/2bttns).

 Please ensure that your contributions adhere to the [Contributor Covenant Code of Conduct](./profile/CODE_OF_CONDUCT.md).